ccnfac/MyPhone/README.md

 From zero to practical invulnerability.
 ```

-The seL4 microkernel at the core of MyPhone carries a mathematical proof of memory isolation and access control — the only OS kernel in the world with this property.
-Security-critical services run in isolated compartments that a compromised application layer cannot reach, by mathematical proof, not policy.
+The seL4 microkernel at the core of MyPhone carries a mathematical proof of memory isolation and access control.
+Security-critical services run in isolated compartments that a compromised application layer cannot reach.

 ---